RunOpenCode/backup/README.markdown

     // And we can now execute backup process...
     $manager->execute('my-profile');

-Maybe it seams as a lot of code, however, this library provides you with very flexible way to define and execute your backups.
+This library provides you with very flexible way to define and execute your backups.
 However, library is intended to be used within frameworks where profile construction process ought to be simplified via various configurations possibilities of concrete framework.

 Do read further more to find out how to use and extend library to your needs.